-- (1) Each time the set is turned on
+(1) Each time the set is turned on

+not use ditto marks.
-- (2) Then, immediately after each program

-- (3) Each time the set is turned off
+- (2) Then, immediately after each pro- - (3) Each time the set is turned off ing a diary influence your viewing.
+Simply record in your diary what is actually turned Please do not let the fact that you are keepon during this particular week.

-IF your set is not turned on for any full day -

-Write "Set not used today" across that day's page.
+IF your set is not turned on for any full day - Write "Set not used today" across that day's page.
 This is VERY important.